Gamemode4Dev/GM4_Datapacks/.github/ISSUE_TEMPLATE/feat_request.md

 **Describe the feature**
 Give a headline summary of the feature.
-- Whats the motivation
+- What is the motivation
-- What datapack does it effect
+- What data pack does it affect
 - Does credit need to be given?
 - Can you link to a discussion on Discord about it?